-Upstairs in the workshop you can even design your own chocolate bar (for an extra fee), choosing from either white, milk or dark chocolate and then various toppings such as: fruits, nuts, Haribo sweets, cookie dough and freeze dried coffee!
+Upstairs in the workshop you can even design your own chocolate bar (for an extra fee).
+You choose from either white, milk or dark chocolate and then various toppings such as: fruits, nuts, Haribo sweets, cookie dough and freeze dried coffee!

 Great St Martin Church & Fish Market Square

 I didn’t go into the church but I took SO many photos in this little square!
-This whole area has cute little buildings, I stayed the night at the Rhein Hotel St Martin, I could see the church from my room window!
+This whole area has cute little buildings.
+I stayed the night at the Rhein Hotel St Martin and could see the church from my room window!

 I also ate in the beer garden of the Ex-Vertretung restaurant, which had great views of the river.
-I had the chicken schnitzel with AMAZING fried potatoes and a beer, it set me back around 14 Euros (I had a similar meal in the train station for 7 Euros but with just a Coke instead of a beer).
+The chicken schnitzel with AMAZING fried potatoes and a beer, set me back around 14 Euros.
+(I had a similar meal in the train station for 7 Euros but with just a Coke instead of a beer).
 This whole area has lots of restaurants with both indoor and outdoor seating.